top of page

 Rules and Regulations

-1. The Elaine and Andrew Daniluk Florida Young Artists International Piano Competition (Live/Virtual) is open to contestants of all nationalities and countries.
+1. The Elaine and Andrew Daniluk Florida Young Artists International Piano Concerto Competition (Live/Virtual) is open to contestants of all nationalities and countries.
 Participants compete in categories based on their age and will be judged based solely on their recordings for the pre-screening and semifinal round, and live performance via zoom if selected as a finalist.

-5. Applicants are also required to submit a short biography, a headshot, and proof of age by sending one of the following:
+4. Applicants are also required to submit a short biography, a headshot, and proof of age by sending one of the following:

 • Birth certificate